 Finding IFTTT Recipes From Search

 Choose Browse from the top menu.
 Enter the service that you want to use in the search field.
-For example, I will look for Buffer App.
+For example, you can see what is available on Twitter applications.

-This screen is awesome, it automatically sorts all the recipes that contain Buffer App either as a trigger (the this) or an action (the that).
+This screen is awesome, it automatically sorts all the recipes that contain Twitter either as a trigger (the this) or an action (the that).

 You can activate your channels from this screen.
 However, you must give IFTTT access to your accounts.
 You only need to authorize them once and you can revoke the permissions.